ci-lab-cz/crem-ml/README.md

 Building models before running CReM-ML
 --------------------------------------

-CReM-ML requires ready QSAR models  for propertes to be optimized.
+CReM-ML requires ready QSAR models  for properties to be optimized.
 Compatible models are scikit-learn models and Chemprop MPNN models (pytorch-based).
 Scikit-learn models can be built using SPCI package using SPCI GUI: